theorm/assets-pipeline/README.md

     secret: process.env.S3_SECRET,
     bucket: 'my-cdn-bucket',
     prefix: '/assets', // prefix (directory) added to every file name.
-    headers: {'x-amz-meta-extra-header': 'bar'},
+    headers: {'x-amz-meta-extra-header': 'bar'}, // optional S3 metadata
+    gzipContentTypes: ['text/css', 'application/javascript'], // gzip content of the files with the following type before uploading.
+This will also add 'Content-Encoding: gzip' to these files.
+By default the list is empty (nothing is gzipped).
  }
  ```

 Example
 =======

-There is an example express application in `examples` directory to try it out.
+There is an example express application in [examples](./examples) directory to try it out.